 As soon as the 4th of July approaches, the festive mood gets all in the air!
 What are your plans for the festive dinner?
-If the guests have arrived and the main course is all decided, then it is time to choose the side dishes for the United States Independence day.
+If the guests have arrived and the main course is all decided, then it is time to choose the side dishes for the 4th of July to savor the day.

-Whether roasting a turkey, grilling salmon or tilapia, preparing sides for baked chicken, or just having a classic barbecue, Any menu requires tempting and tantalizing side dishes.
-So, let us celebrate independence day with all these lovely kinds of pasta, crunchy salads, dips and condiments, and vegetable dishes on your dinner table.
+Whether roasting a turkey, grilling salmon or tilapia, preparing baked chicken, or just having a classic barbecue, any menu requires tempting and tantalizing side dishes.
+So, let’s celebrate Independence Day with all these lovely kinds of pasta, crunchy salads, dips and condiments, and vegetable dishes on your dinner table.

 Calamari Salad